rettigs/githelper/README.md

 Also yells at you if you accidentally try to force push to the master branch.

+You can also add args to the end of the command as long as you're only doing one operation, e.g. `g p --force`.

 Aliases:
 ```
 a: git add -A